The Aids Psalm

 Christians were quick to condemn and judge those with Aids but slow offer any kind of help or comfort.
 Many Christians spoke out of anger, disgust, or fear rather than simply preaching the truth in an attitude of love about this sin, like we would about any other.

-- I Cor.
-6:9 - "Do you not know that the wicked will not inherit the kingdom of God?
+- I Corinthians 6:9 - "Do you not know that the wicked will not inherit the kingdom of God?
 Do not be deceived: neither the sexually immoral nor idolaters nor adulterers nor male prostitutes nor homosexual offenders."

 Now, the Bible doesn't just condemn sin it also provides hope and encouragement to those who have sinned and suffer from the consequences of those sins.
 One such instance is a psalm written by David (who was no stranger to serious sin - adultery, murder, political hypocrisy and cover-up).